Fly fishing for trout in a river valley

 Lloyd George (Prime Minister from 1916 to 1922) described the picturesque Ceiriog Valley as " a little bit of heaven on earth"

-The Ceiriog is predominantly a brown trout river with both stocked and wild fish and there is grayling fishing in the winter months.
+The Ceiriog is predominantly a brown trout river and there is grayling fishing in the winter months.
 Sea trout are also making a welcome return.

-Fishing is by fly only and is restricted to members and their guests
+Fishing is by fly only and is restricted to CADAC members and their guests

-Ceiriog Fly Fishers Ltd announced in late October 2017 that it had reached an agreement with Corwen & District Angling Club that could lead to it's integration into the Corwen club from July 2018.
+Ceiriog Fly Fishers Ltd has been integrated with Corwen & District Angling Club (CADAC) from 1st July 2018.